PeterTheMango/PeterTheMango/README.md

 <h1 align="center">Hi 👋, I'm PeterTheMango</h1>
 <h3 align="center">A freelance developer from Qatar!</h3>

-- 🔭 I’m currently working on **Origin Ranked Bedwars and HeavenlyCloud**
+- 🔭 I’m currently working on **Stellar Ranked Bedwars and HeavenlyCloud**

-- 🌱 I’m currently learning **Python and Advanced Web Develpopment**
+- 🌱 I’m currently learning **Python, Advanced Web Develpopment, Data Science and AI**

 - 👯 I’m looking to collaborate on **Discord Bots and Spigot Plugins**

-- 👨‍💻 All of my projects are available at [www.peterthemango.me](www.peterthemango.me)
+- 👨‍💻 All of my projects are available at [www.peterthemango.me](www.peterthemango.me) [WIP]

-- 💬 Ask me about **Discord.JS, Spigot, SQL**
+- 💬 Ask me about **Discord.JS, Spigot, SQL, MongoDB**

 - 📫 How to reach me **pyeshuajs23@gmail.com**